davidmarsland/react-spike/README.md

 <a target="_ref" href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en">Redux DevTools - Chrome Web Store</a>

-Note must add a line to source code to enable tooling.
+Note, you must add a line to source code to enable tooling.
 Try this on a Redux example without this and it will provide instructions:
-    No store found.
-Make sure to follow the <a target="_ref" href="https://github.com/zalmoxisus/redux-devtools-extension#usage">instructions</a>.
+<br>*No store found.
+Make sure to follow the <a target="_ref" href="https://github.com/zalmoxisus/redux-devtools-extension#usage">instructions</a>.*

 For a basic Redux store simply add:
 ```JavaScript